 - A schedule of average market values for 1,2,3 bedroom flats and 2,3,4 bedroom houses across Brighton & Hove - An analysis of different value areas in Brighton & Hove (i.e. low, medium and high). - A schedule of average Affordable Housing values for the above unit types. - A schedule of commuted sum payments.

-The DVS report and value areas can be viewed using the following link:
+The DVS report and value areas can be viewed using the link in the attached Appendix below: